-- The feeding pump and its frame are supplied on loan by Nutricia Homeward on your discharge from hospital. - Flocare Infinity pumps require servicing to ensure that they are in good working order. - To check the service date on the Flocare Infinity Pump please see the side or back of pump. (see image below). - When your pump is due for a service please contact Nutricia Homeward on our Freephone number below.
-We will send you a replacement pump and arrange to pick up your existing pump. - Please refer to the relevant Flocare Infinity Pump instruction book and guide for information on maintaining your Flocare Infinity Pump.
-This guide is also a troubleshooter in the event that a malfunction or alarm is activated.

-You can call our Freephone number for further help and advice: 1800 22 1800.

-As the Flocare Infinity Pump is provided on loan from Nutricia Homeward, please return the pump when it is no longer required.
-Please call 1800 22 1800 and we will arrange collection.
+- The feeding pump and its frame are supplied on loan by Nutricia Homeward on your discharge from hospital. - The pump requires servicing every two years. - To check the service date on the Flocare Infinity Pump please see the side of the pump (see image below). - When your pump is due for a service please contact Nutricia Homeward on our Freephone number below.
+We will send you a replacement pump and arrange to pick up your existing pump. - Please refer to the Flocare Infinity Pump instruction book and guide for information on maintaining your Flocare Infinity Pump.
+This guide is also a troubleshooter in the event that a malfunction or alarm is activated. - You can call our Freephone number for further help and advice: 0800 2315487 (8am 8pm) or 0800 0933672 (8pm 8am). - As the Flocare Infinity Pump is provided on loan from Nutricia Homeward, please return the pump when it is no longer required.
+Please call 0800 231 5487 (8am - 8pm) or 0800 093 3672 (8pm - 8am) and we will arrange collection.